 And of course, my first career focus has always been as an author, and finding ways to share my writing.
 The purposefulness I find herein is at the core of who I am.

-Currently, I live in Asheville, NC with my partner & our two amazing daughters.
-Our wooded four-acre homestead overlooks a pristine winding river and is home to a diversity of wildlife as well as our menagerie of pets.
+Currently, I live in a little town in Central Vermont with my partner & our two amazing daughters.
+Our twelve acres of pastureland and wooded havens overlooks the might Lake Champlain and is home to a diversity of wildlife as well as our menagerie of pets.

 It’s also interesting to note a little more about where I come from...